Ian Baird: Hearts

 Baird stayed at Boro until the end of 1990–91 when he moved to Hearts on a two-year contract, being persuaded to join by his former Southampton teammate Joe Jordan who was managing the club.
-He scored on his debut for the club in August 1991 during a victory over Airdrie United.
+He scored on his debut for the club in August 1991 during a victory over Airdrieonians F.C.
 In his first season, Baird enjoyed a strong start to the season, scoring eight times.
 However, he suffered a torn thigh muscle that restricted his appearances and later claimed that returning early from the injury severely affected his form as he failed to score during the second half of the season.

 During a match against Aberdeen in April 1993, Baird played as a goalkeeper after Nicky Walker suffered an injury in the prematch warm-up.
 With no reserve goalkeeper, Baird was chosen to take his place as Hearts went on to lose 3–2.
 He was offered a new contract at the end of the season but rejected the offer.